dbmdz/solr-ocrhighlighting/README.md

 implement and just pass in the `class` parameter.

-## Schema
+## Schema and indexing documents

-The OCR highlighter has some requirements for the fields it is supposed to highlight.
+The OCR highlighter has some requirements for the fields it is supposed to highlight and its contents.
 The details vary depending on the usage scenario.

-### Stored field and ASCII-encoded markup with escaped Unicode codepoints
+### Stored fields and ASCII-encoded markup with escaped Unicode codepoints
+For your schema, you will have to enable the storage of offsets (term vectors are also recommended for speeding up highlighting of wildcard queries) and add the `HTMLStripCharFilterFactory` to your analyzer chain.
+If you're using ALTO OCR documents, you will also have to add the `AltoCharFilterFactory` as the first component in your analyzer chain.
 ```xml
 <!-- Storing the offsets is mandatory with this approach.
 Term Vectors are optionally, but help speed up highlighting
      wildcard queries. -->